morgansharif/morgansharif-project-03-rec-check/public/bower_components/ui-bootstrap/.github/ISSUE_TEMPLATE.md

 ### Bug description:

-### Link to minimally-working plunker that reproduces the issue:
+### Link to minimally-working RecCheckApp that reproduces the issue:

 ### Version of Angular, UIBS, and Bootstrap